neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/airways/index.md

 {{< figure src="v120.png" alt="Section of a chart depicting V120." caption="Low-altitude airway V120, pronounced \"**victor one twenty**\"" >}}

-Tango routes (**T**) are are depicted in blue on charts.
+Tango routes (**T**) are depicted in blue on charts.
 They are RNAV routes and do not rely on NAVAIDs.

 {{< figure src="t317.png" alt="Section of a chart depicting T317." caption="Low-altitude route T317, pronounced \"**tango three seventeen**\"" >}}